Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Appearance

-Raw tuna tends to be darker in color when compared to raw mackerel due to the higher level of myoglobin and iron.
-Raw mackerel has grey and greasy colors.
+Raw tuna tends to be darker in color than raw mackerel due to the higher levels of myoglobin and iron.
+Raw mackerel has gray and greasy colors.
 When cooked, mackerel and tuna lose color, becoming different light pink or white shades.

 Taste and smell